- Eight arrested in operation to tackle County Lines - 17/06/2021

 1972: Blues guitarist Mississippi Fred McDowell died of cancer aged 68.
 On the same day, Billie Jean King wins her only French singles tennis title, beating Evonne Goolagong of Australia 6-3, 6-3.

-1973: Laurens Hammond the inventor of the Hammond organ died aged 73.
+1973: Laurens Hammond the inventor of the Hammond organ dies aged 73.
 On the same day, David Bowie announces the retirement of his Ziggy Stardust character from the stage of the Hammersmith Apollo.
 Band members Trevor Boulder and Woody Woodmansey had not been told in advance.
-Also, 15 people die t a Paris air show when a Tupelov supersonic plane (“Concordski”) crashes and Ilie Nastase wins his second Grand Slam singles title beating Niki Pilić 6-3, 6-3, 6-0 in the French men’s singles. .
+Also, 15 people die t a Paris air show when a Tupelov supersonic plane (“Concordski”) crashes and Ilie Nastase wins his second Grand Slam singles title beating Niki Pilić 6-3, 6-3, 6-0 in the French men’s singles.

 1983: Derek and the Dominoes drummer, Jim Gordon murders his mother by pounding her head with a hammer.